How to make life in transition easier with 14 journal prompts.

 I’m in love with the paradox of each phrase and how they point to the inherent wisdom of transitions in life.
 And I’ve been using them as journal prompts to ferret out what they actually mean for me.

-So first, I offer the quote and these phrases to you as healing journaling prompts.
+So first, I offer you Levoy’s quote and its compelling phrases as healing journaling prompts.

 They’re helping me remember that the last year has been more than a one way ticket to the betwixt and between stage of transition.
 In fact, the words I’m writing actually feel like tiny little maps directing me to tiny little actions I need to take right now.